1. Encourage the development of (something, especially something desirable). “the teacher’s task is to foster learning”

 - You purge/remove/sell/give away the book

 Every new action is added to the book log.
 In the frontend the last 25 entries to the book log are presented as the Activity feed.
 Every action has a timestamp when an action got logged and a date for that action.
 Which are two different things.
-So when I now add a book to my shelf that I acquired 4 years ago, the book log timestamp is now, but the date for the action: 4 years ago.
+So when I now add a book to my shelf that I acquired 4 years ago, the book log timestamp is now, but the date for the action is 4 years ago.

-But with all this log information I can generate four states:
+Now here’s the interesting thing.
+With all this log information I can generate four states: